 Operational Control: During the performance of End Product contracts, DOI will not exercise operational control of the aircraft (including UAS) in any way.
 DOI will not direct the contractor as to flight profiles, flight following, landing areas (except for areas that are off limits due to land management restrictions), use of personal protective equipment, etc. DOI personnel assigned to administer End Product contracts will have no aviation management responsibility or authority.
-Any directions to the contractor must be in terms of the service or end-result being specified; e.g. desired imagery quality, number and disposition of animals surveyed, etc. It is acceptable to inform military airspace scheduling authorities or range control that the contractor contract information.
-DOI dispatchers will not perform the airspace scheduling service for the contractor.
+Any directions to the contractor must be in terms of the service or end-result being specified, e.g., desired imagery quality, number and disposition of animals surveyed, etc. It is acceptable to inform military airspace scheduling authorities or range control that the contractor plans on performing work during specified time periods and provide the military authorities the contractor contractor.
 DOI personnel must not become involved in any way with aircraft ground operations such as take-off and landing areas, loading, fueling, etc. They can however, be on site for other support activities such as setting ground control, scale bars, etc. or collection of data for ground truthing to aid in the overall data collection aspects.

-BLM Passengers or Aircrew: BLM personnel are not allowed to board any aircraft that is being provided by the contractor during performance of the End Product contract.
+BLM Passengers or Aircrew: BLM personnel are not allowed to board any aircraft that is being provided by the contractor during performance of the End Product Contract.
 BLM personnel must not become involved in any way with aircraft ground operations such as take-off and landing areas, loading, fueling, etc.

-Aircraft Use Reporting: Since aircraft utilized by the contractor under DOI end product contracts are operating entirely within the applicable 14 CFR as a civil aircraft, and procurement is not through AQD, the Bureau will not submit any billing invoice to AQD in conjunction with End Product contracts.
+Aircraft Use Reporting: Since aircraft utilized by the contractor under DOI End Product contracts are operating entirely within the applicable 14 CFR as a civil aircraft, and procurement is not through AQD, the Bureau will not submit any billing invoice to AQD in conjunction with End Product contracts.
 Any flight time incurred by the contractor will not be recorded or reported as DOI or Bureau aviation statistics.